 On September 13, 2011, NetSol Technologies, Inc. entered into a purchase agreement to sell convertible notes with a total principal value of \$4,000,000 and warrants to purchase shares of common stock to an investment fund managed by CIM Investment Management Limited and another accredited investor.
 The notes have a 2 year maturity date and are convertible into shares of common stock at the initial conversion price of \$0.895 per share.
 The warrants entitle the investors to acquire a total of 1,408,451 shares of common stock, have a 5 year term, and have an initial exercise price of \$0.895 per share.
-The proceeds of the Convertible note were assigned between warrants and convertible note per ASC 470-20.
+The Notes and Warrant terms contain standard anti-dilution protection.
+The Company raised new capital through a follow on offering under its registered shelf offering on form S-3 in March 2012 and as a result, the conversion price of note and exercise price of warrants has been adjusted downward from \$0.895 to \$0.773.
+Resultantly, the number of warrants has also been increased to 1,630,209.
+The proceeds of the Note were assigned between warrants and convertible note per ASC 470-20.
 The Company recorded \$401,648 capitalized financing cost and discount of \$19,665 on shares to be issued upon conversion of note into equity.
 This capitalized finance cost and discount will be amortized over the life of the note.